AdobeDocs/pass.en/help/authentication/authn-oauth2-protocol.md

 ## Authentication flow {#authn-flow}

-In the authentication flow, Adobe Primetime authentication will communicate with the MVPD on the protocol selected in the configuration.
+In the authentication flow, Adobe Pass authentication will communicate with the MVPD on the protocol selected in the configuration.
 The OAuth 2.0 flow is depicted in the picture below: